ATelders/fcc-tribute-page/README.md

-This page is an exercise for freecodecamp
+This page is an exercise I did on freecodecamp.org

 the page's address is https://atelders.github.io/fcc-tribute-page/